kubernetes-sigs/gateway-api/site-src/api-types/tlsroute.md

   attached to.
 - [Hostnames][hostname] (required) - Define a list of hostnames to use for matching the SNI hostname of a TLS handshake.
-For details on hostname intersection and routing, see the [Hostnames concept][hostnames-concept].
+For details on hostname intersection and routing, see the [Hostnames docs][hostnames-concept].
 - [Rules][tlsrouterule] - Define a list of rules to perform actions against matching TLS handshake.
 For TLSRoute this is limited to which [backendRefs][backendRef] should be used.